Vivek-Jadhav27/myapp/blueprint.md

 *   `Home`: The main screen of the app, which includes a bottom navigation bar to switch between the calendar and analysis views.
 *   `CalendarScreen`: Displays the user's expenses and income in a calendar format.
 *   `AnalysisScreen`: Shows a pie chart of the user's spending by category.
-*   `SettingsScreen`: Provides access to the "Manage Categories" and "Profile" screens.
+*   `SettingsScreen`: Provides access to the "Manage Categories," "Profile," "Financial Goals," "Debt Payoff Tracker," and "Financial Assistant" screens.
 *   `ManageCategoriesScreen`: Allows users to manage their expense categories.
 *   `ProfileScreen`: Allows users to view and update their profile information.
+*   `FinancialGoalsScreen`: Allows users to set, track, and manage their financial goals.
+*   `DebtPayoffTrackerScreen`: Allows users to add, view, and manage their debts.
+*   `ChatScreen`: Provides a user interface for the AI-powered financial assistant.